epalzeolithe/DisPro/readme.md

 ## Rationale
 The idea for this project came from [go-dispatch-proxy](https://github.com/extremecoders-re/go-dispatch-proxy) which is written in [Go](https://en.wikipedia.org/wiki/Go_(programming_language)). <br>
-I needed something advanced, secure, stable, portable and light, preferably a single binary that is independent by location without polluting the entire drive and without security or stability issues.
+I needed something advanced, secure, fast, stable, portable and light, preferably a single binary that is independent by location without polluting the entire drive and without security or stability issues.

 ## Announces
 Update will be come soon for improving overall program performance. <br>
+This program will be have a launcher for insane speed and workaround of any bugs on [Windows](https://en.wikipedia.org/wiki/Microsoft_Windows). <br>
 The [`slave`](https://github.com/SirSAC/DisPro/tree/slave) branch is for prototype things.

 ## Installation